FunIsCode/FIS_PROJECT/README.md

 # FIS_PROJECT
-This is the project from Distributed Automation Systems Design.
+This is the project from Factory information system